Jobs and Vacancies

 Position descriptions can be obtained here

 For your application to be considered, you must address the key selection criteria, provide evidence of outstanding student feedback and include a copy of your resume.
+Please also stipulate what fraction you are available to work, along with the days of the week that you are available.

 Applications can be emailed to email@example.com